TOSIT-IO/tdp-website/content/reports/231020-contributors.md

 ## General notes

-Project is actively preparing for the release of TDP 1.1 The proposed bill of materials will be published under the project and is currently is a PR [tdp#90](https://github.com/TOSIT-IO/TDP/pull/90).
+Project is actively preparing for the release of TDP 1.1 The proposed bill of materials will be published in the project page and is currently is a PR [tdp#90](https://github.com/TOSIT-IO/TDP/pull/90).

-The focus of the release is to create coherence with upstreams Apache repositories as well as fixing minor issues.
+The focus of the release is to create coherence with upstreams Apache repositories, upgrading patch versions of some components as well as fixing minor issues.

 ## Pull Requests